bpowell461/SHA-2/README.md

 Complexity refers to the simpleness of the algorithm.
 Note that a program that has fewer lines of code does not mean that it is less complex.
 Simple algorithms will score higher in the complexity category.

 ## Results
-Results for the Efficiency Test are found here[EncryptionResearch/Project/Test Results.xlsx]
+Results for the Efficiency Test are found [here](EncryptionResearch/Project/Test Results.xlsx)